 If the transplant team believes you are a good candidate for a pancreas and kidney transplant, you will be put on a national waiting list.
 Your place on a waiting list is based on a number of factors.
 These factors include the type of kidney problems you have and the likelihood that a transplant will be successful.

 While you are waiting for a pancreas and kidney, follow these steps:

 - Follow the diet your transplant team recommends.

 - Keep your weight in the range that has been recommended.
 Follow the recommended exercise program.

 - Take all medicines as prescribed to you.
 Report changes in your medicines and any new or worsening medical problems to the transplant team.

-- Follow up with your regular doctor and transplant team on any appointments that have been made.
+- Follow up with your regular provider and transplant team on any appointments that have been made.

 - Make sure the transplant team has the correct phone numbers so they can contact you immediately when a pancreas and kidney become available.
 Make sure, no matter where you are going, that you can be contacted quickly and easily.

 - Have everything ready before going to the hospital.

 After the Procedure

 You will need to stay in the hospital for about 3 to 7 days or longer.
-After you go home, you will need close follow-up by a doctor and regular blood tests for 1 to 2 months or longer.
+After you go home, you will need close follow-up by a provider and regular blood tests for 1 to 2 months or longer.

 Your transplant team may ask you to stay close to the hospital for the first 3 months.
 You will need to have regular check-ups with blood tests and imaging tests for many years.